(Note: I am not receiving any compensation for this post)

 Let’s talk a bit about what the program entails and then I’m going to provide some of my own views about how to think about this amazing tool.

 What is SMARTS?

 SMARTS is a very intensive and thorough program that provides core help with EF skills that usually just aren’t taught in school.
 Developing EF skills is a struggle for many kids but when you add the issue of dyslexia, the challenge is often seemingly overwhelming.
 Too many of our kids just don’t know where to start and the likelihood of them shutting down is intensified.

 Let’s take a look at what the SMARTS acronym stands for.

-(Note: The following images are screenshots from the SMARTS website.)
+(Note: The following image is a screenshot from the SMARTS website)

 - goal setting

 - organizing and prioritizing

 - accessing working memory